stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

   <source src="/videos/edit-markdown-block.webm" type="video/webm" />
 </video>

-As shown in the video, once you're done editing a block, use the "Stop Editing Cell" button (the one with the checkmark):
+As shown in the image below, once you're done editing a block, use the **Check** icon (the one with the checkmark):

 ![Stop Editing Cell vs code](../../static/img/checkmark-editing-vscodes.png)

-If you ever want to edit the cell again, use the "Edit Cell" button:
+To edit the cell again, use the **Edit Cell** icon:

 ![start editing markdown in vs code](../../static/img/starting-editing-vscodes.png)

-Finally, you can remove a cell at any time using the "Remove Cell" button:
+Finally, you can remove a cell at any time using the **Delete Cell** icon:

 ![remove cell in markdown](../../static/img/delete-markdown-cells.png)

-Note that the usual shortcuts (like Ctrl + Z) work perfectly in this environment too!
+Note that the usual shortcuts (like `Ctrl + Z`) work perfectly in this environment too!

 <Infobox type="sidenote">